cbagg/cbagg.github.io/index.md

 There are four core areas of data science that are crucial for success.
 I have devoted a near equal amount of time to developing myself in these four areas.

 ## Communication

+Many times in my career I have lead my product and project teams and been the primary communication between the team and executive leaders.
+I have presented results to executive stakeholders and explained modeling results to users.
+I cultivate this experience regularly and enjoy the opportunity to collaborate across disciplines.

 ## Statistics

+I have completed graduate coursework in Regression, Time Series Analysis, Analysis of Variance, and Data Mining at Penn State.

+Here are some completed statistical analysis.

 [Using Lasso and Ridge Regression for Variable Importance](https://github.com/cbagg/Penalized-Regression)